-53. The use of photographic devices is strictly controlled.
+55. The use of photographic devices is strictly controlled.

-- a) Photographs taken during session time must only be taken on a Saplings' dedicated camera, which is held by the Setting Manager (The Sapling's work mobile phones do not have integral cameras); - b) The camera and memory card are securely stored in a lockable unit All photographs on the card will be deleted at the end of each academic year.
-No photographs will remain on the memory card for more than 12 months; - c) Pictures will only be taken by the Owner or Setting Manager while another staff member is present; - d) The details of all photographs, including subject and intended purpose are logged; - e) Only those children whose Parents have given consent will be photographed; - f) Photographs must only be printed on site and by the Owner; - g) Photos will be displayed in the following ways: - i) In the Setting, on a digital photo frame; - ii) On the Sapling webpage; - iii) In Saplings printed literature.
+- a) Photographs taken of children, during session time, must only be taken on a Saplings' dedicated phone camera, which is held by the etting Manager (The Saplings' work mobile phone does not have an integral camera); - b) The phone camera is stored in a lockable unit.
+All photographs will be deleted at the end of each academic year.
+No photographs will remain on the phone for more than 12 months; - c) Pictures will only be taken by the owner or setting Manager while another member of staff is present; - d) The details of all photographs, including subject and intended purpose, are logged; - e) Only those children whose parents have given consent will be photographed; - f) Photographs must only be printed by the owner; - g) Photos will be displayed in the following ways: - i) In the Setting; - ii) On the Sapling webpage; - iii) In Saplings printed literature.